jharwell/libra/cxx-dev-guide.md

   on smart pointers
   [here](https://herbsutter.com/2013/05/29/gotw-89-solution-smart-pointers/)).

+  - If a constructor has more than 3-5 parameters, *especially* if many/all of the parameters are primitive types the compiler will silently convert if a `double` is passed where an `int` is expected (for example), then the constructor should be made to take a pointer to a parameter struct containing the primitive members, in order to reduce the chance of subtle bugs due to silent primitive conversions if the order of two of the parameters is swapped at the call site.

   - Function inputs should use `const` to indicate that the parameter is input-only (`&` or `*`).